Excessive tyre noise: all possible causes and solutions

 A variety of different factors play a decisive role in the appearance of quite high noise level of tyres: from the quality of the tyres themselves to the road surface and environmental conditions.
 The most common reasons are:

 - Reinforced carcass.
 It is used to increase the rigidity of the tyre.
-During driving on a rough road such tyres are protected from punctures, but in the same time the problem of increased noise level appears.
+During driving on a rough road, such tyres are protected from punctures, but in the same time the problem of increased noise level appears.

 - Defective bearing.
 The sound it makes sometimes resembles a din of car tyres.
 Bearing failure may be caused by the tyre tread wear.

 In the field of road construction, macadam is most often used as filler.
 Contact of macadam with the surface of tyres leads to the appearance of typical noise.
-At the same time, the interaction of stiff summer tyres with a porous surface is accompanied by a much louder din than in case of soft winter tyres.
+At the same time, the interaction of stiff summer tyres with a porous surface is accompanied by a much louder din than in the case of soft winter tyres.
 Noise can be louder in areas of the road surface where very fine filler was used.

 Pressure in tyres